jrterven/private_chat/README.md

 ```
 echo 'export OPENAI_API_KEY=your-api-key' >> ~/.bashrc<br />
 ```
-Where **your-api-key** is the API key from OpenAI
+Where **your-api-key** is the API key from OpenAI <br />

 2. Apply changes typing: <br />
 ```
 source ~/.bashrc
 ```

 ### Installing Python with the libraries needed.
-If you have an existing environment just install the openai library with:
+You need to have an existing Python environment and just install the openai library with:
 ```
 pip install openai
 ```